OmGoyal27/Ompy/README.md

     - Brightness down
         - The brightness down command decreases the brightness by the given number.
         - For eg; brightness down 20

+- Window

+    - The window command is used for adjusting the currently active window.
+    - It can be controlled via 5 commands:

+    - Window move

+        - The window move command moves the window depending on the top left corner.
+        - The accepted arguments are the x and y coordinates to move to in the format (x, y).
+        - For eg; window move 0, 0

+    - Window resize

+        - The window resize command resizes the currently active window.
+        - It accepts 2 arguments: the width and the height to set it to in the format (width, height).
+        - For eg; window resize 800, 600

+    - Window maximize

+        - The window maximize commad accepts no arguments and maximizes the currently active window.
+        - For eg; window maximize

+    - Window minimize

+        - The window minimize commad accepts no arguments and minimizes the currently active window.
+        - For eg; window minimize

+    - Window restore

+        - The window restore commad accepts no arguments and restores the currently active window.
+        - For eg; window restore